-Policies and Procedures for the Accreditation Board
+Policies and Procedures for the Accreditation Committee

-Responsibilities of the ABAI Executive Council to the Accrediting Board:
+Responsibilities of the ABAI Executive Council to the Accreditation Committee:

-- 1. The Executive Council shall appoint a chair of the Accrediting Board to serve a three-year term. - 2.
-The Executive Council shall appoint six people to serve, with the chair, as the Accrediting Board. - 3.
-The President of ABAI shall appoint, as necessary to do the work of the Accrediting Board, additional ad hoc members to the Board.
+- 1. The Executive Council shall appoint an Education Board coordinator to oversee accreditation activities; this person shall serve a three-year term, though if performance is exemplary, he or she will be given first opportunity to serve a second term or extend the appointment for a partial term. - 2.
+The Executive Council shall appoint a chair of the Accreditation Committee. - 3.
+The president of ABAI shall appoint, as necessary to do the work of the Education Board, additional ad hoc members to the board.

-Responsibilities of the Accrediting Board:
+Responsibilities of the Accreditation Committee: